AppleBlox/appleblox/README.md

 ![Static Badge](https://img.shields.io/badge/built_with_apples-%23F43F5E)
 [![Discord](https://img.shields.io/discord/1263512148450082837?logo=discord&logoColor=white&label=discord&color=4d3dff)](https://discord.gg/MWHgn8VNZT)

-AppleBlox is a Roblox launcher for **MacOS**, inspired by [Bloxstrap](https://github.com/pizzaboxer/bloxstrap).
+AppleBlox is a Roblox launcher for **macOS**, inspired by [Bloxstrap](https://github.com/pizzaboxer/bloxstrap).
 It includes features such as DiscordRPC and Fast-flags, with ongoing development for additional functionality.

 The latest version is available on the [Releases](https://github.com/AppleBlox/appleblox/releases/latest) page.
 For more recent builds, see the [nightly releases](https://nightly.link/AppleBlox/appleblox/workflows/build/dev?preview).